Person-centred therapy in Cornwall and online across the UK

 Ways we can work together

-Person centred therapy adapts to what your nervous system can manage and where you are in life.
+Therapy adapts to what you can manage and where you are in life.

 Outdoors therapy